 Catherine Drury is a licensed clinical social worker in the state of New York who specializes in supporting dancers and athletes through injury, stress, burnout, and career change.

-Since 2005, Catherine has treated adolescents and young adults with eating disorders, anxiety, and histories of trauma, most recently at the Mount Sinai Adolescent Health Center, Mount Sinai Hospital, and the Jewish Child Care Association.
+Since 2005, Catherine has treated adolescents and young adults with eating disorders, depression, anxiety, and histories of trauma, most recently at The Actors Fund, the Mount Sinai Adolescent Health Center, Mount Sinai Hospital, and the Jewish Child Care Association.

 Much of Catherine’s own childhood and teenage years were spent studying at an intensive ballet school and repertory company.
 After suffering from an injury at a pivotal point in her training, Catherine began to pursue other interests and goals, but dance has shaped her identity and remains an integral part of her life.